 Fortunately, tech developers are coming up with better ways to secure your network, such as Tap-to Connect routers.
 These routers have a button that connects a user to their Wi-Fi network, triggering a linking signal to your wireless device while it is in close proximity to the router.
 You authenticate the device and it’s ready to use.
 The hacker can’t access your network unless he breaks into the building and presses the button himself.
 Visitors to your company are able to share your signal in the same way, and without asking for a password.

 If pushing a button is too tiring, you can use NFC to connect.
 A router equipped with Near Field Communication technology will detect your device when it is nearby, and automatically connect and log you on to the Internet.
 ZDNet explains how this works:

-Through the new NFC-enabled method, the router’s configuration is wirelessly handed to the device and will be connected via WPA2 security, either through a traditional wireless network or an ad-hoc direct network.
+“Through the new NFC-enabled method, the router’s configuration is wirelessly handed to the device and will be connected via WPA2 security, either through a traditional wireless network or an ad-hoc direct network.”

-Wi-Fi, which uses radio waves that pass through solid objects and walls, is significantly less secure than Li-Fi, which is limited to the room illuminated by the Li-Fi bulb.
-So, a hacker would have to break into your house and turn on your lights in order to access your network.
+Wi-Fi, which uses radio waves that pass through solid objects and walls, is significantly less secure than Li-Fi, which is limited to the room illuminated by the LED bulb.
+A hacker would have to break in and turn on your lights in order to access your network.